cybergarage/puzzledb-go/doc/concept.md

 # Plug-In Concepts

-PuzzleDB is a pluggable database that combines components, and a pluggable component interface is defined based on a FoundationDB-like layering concept.
-PuzzleDB separates the query layer and data model from the storage layer, the lowest storage layer is defined as a simple Key-Value store like FoundationDB and early Google Spanner.
+PuzzleDB is a pluggable database that amalgamates various components.
+It defines a pluggable component interface following a layering concept similar to FoundationDB.
+PuzzleDB separates the query layer and data model from the storage layer.
+The most basic storage layer is defined as a simple key-value store, much like FoundationDB and early Google Spanner.

 ![architecture](img/architecture.png)

-PuzzleDB defines the coordinator and storage function interfaces to run as standalone and distributed databases.
-PuzzleDB runs as a distributed multi-API and multi-model database with the distributed coordinator and storage plug-ins.
+PuzzleDB defines the coordinator and storage function interfaces to operate as standalone and distributed databases.
+Running with distributed coordinator and storage plug-ins, PuzzleDB functions as a distributed multi-API and multi-model database.

 # Plug-In Service Types

+PuzzleDB offers various types of plug-ins, including query, storage, and coordinator.
+These are categorized based on their support for distributed operations and their dependencies on other plug-ins.
+System plug-ins, responsible for managing configuration data and coordinating distributed nodes, are always activated by default.
+The database optimizes storage, retrieval, and update operations through a query interface that supports any database protocol, and a storage interface that employs an ordered key-value store, thereby maintaining consistency in distributed environments.

 PuzzleDB provides default plug-in services that include query, storage, and coordinator plug-ins and defines the default plug-in types as follows: